All You Need To Know For An Amazing Mexico Road Trip

 Mexico Road Trip: Driving in Mexico

 As mentioned Mexico’s roads aren’t the best.
 We would Google Map time our drives and often it would end up taking twice as long.
 There are also lots of military stops, especially between states.
-You’ll have to line up then let them search the car before you’ll be able to move on.
+You are required to line up then let them search the car before you’ll be able to move on.

-Possibly one of the scariest problems you might encounter while doing your Mexico road trip would be the drug-related problems/violence, especially if you are driving South coming from the US, as there’s some pretty sketchy roads around there.
+Possibly one of the scariest problems you might encounter while doing your Mexico road trip would be the drug-related problems/violence, especially if you are driving South coming from the US.
+There are some pretty scary roads around there.
 If you are coming from the US – log all your plans with family, etc. Do a bit of research into which entry/exits are better than others.
 Here’s a great forum with this exact question asked – but it will really depend on where you plan to cross.